Advertisement

 While there’s usually no official parade on this day, people still dress up and celebrate on the streets.

-Rosenmontag, the Monday after Weiberfastnacht, this year on the 28th of February, is the day of the Umzüge (parades).
+Rosenmontag, the Monday after Weiberfastnacht, next year on the 12th of February, is the day of the Umzüge (parades).
 These huge parades are what you most likely associate with the German carnival, where people dress up in elaborate costumes, on board their Prunkwagen (floats).

 The parades feature crowds singing carnival songs, dancing, throwing Kamelle (caramel flavoured sweets) and satirical, political messaging displayed on huge papier-mâché Schwellköpp – something Mainz’s carnival is especially known for.